Steve King: Controversial comments

 The Washington Post has described King as "the U.S. congressman most openly affiliated with white nationalism", while Vanity Fair has said his opinions in this direction are "barely veiled".
-David Leonhardt in an opinion piece for The New York Times has explicitly identified King as being a "white nationalist".
+David Leonhardt in an opinion piece for The New York Times explicitly identified King as being a "white nationalist".
 King has stirred controversy and come to prominence by making statements that have been described as racist or racially charged.
 He is a staunch opponent of immigration and multiculturalism, and has supported far-right European politicians.
 According to The Guardian, King "has long been one of the most vociferously anti-immigration members of the House Republican caucus."
 King has said that he is not a racist.

 In October 2018, the chairman of the National Republican Congressional Committee, Steve Stivers, condemned King as a racist, saying that King's actions and comments were "completely inappropriate" and constituted "white supremacy and hate."
 The NRCC said it would not help King in his 2018 re-election efforts.
 Representative Carlos Curbelo described King's comments and actions as "disgusting" and said that he would never vote for someone like King.
-Senator Ted Cruz called King's rhetoric "divisive" but stopped short of condemning him.
+Ted Cruz called King's rhetoric "divisive" but stopped short of condemning him.
 Other Republicans, such as House Agriculture Committee Chairman Mike Conaway, dismissed the idea that King is racist.

 In a January 2019 interview with The New York Times, King asked, "White nationalist, white supremacist, Western civilization—how did that language become offensive?"
-He also said of the large increase in representation of minorities and women in the new Democrat-controlled House: "You could look over there and think the Democratic Party is no country for white men."
+He also said of the large increase in representation of minorities and women in the U.S. House of Representatives: "You could look over there and think the Democratic Party is no country for white men."
 He was subsequently condemned by numerous Republican members of Congress, including House Minority Leader Kevin McCarthy and other members of the House Republican leadership.
-U.S. Senator Tim Scott criticized King harshly in a Washington Post op-ed, and Senate Majority Leader Mitch McConnell called King's remarks "unwelcome and unworthy of his elected position".
+Tim Scott criticized King harshly in a Washington Post op-ed, and Senate Majority Leader Mitch McConnell called King's remarks "unwelcome and unworthy of his elected position".
 Conservative commentator Ben Shapiro called for King to be censured and for a primary challenge against King.
 After the interview was published, and following backlash from across the political spectrum, King issued a statement via Twitter stating that he was "simply a Nationalist", that he did not advocate for "white nationalism and white supremacy", and that "I want to make one thing abundantly clear: I reject those labels and the evil ideology they define."
 King said The New York Times had misunderstood his comments, and that he did not question why "white nationalist" and "white supremacist" were offensive terms.
 On Twitter, he later stated: "As I told The New York Times, 'it's not about race; It's never been about race'."
-The House voted 416–1 to rebuke King's comments; Illinois Representative Bobby Rush was the lone "nay" vote, but only because he believed a rebuke was too lenient and that King deserved to be censured.
+The House voted 416–1 to rebuke King's comments; U.S. representative Bobby Rush was the lone "nay" vote, but only because he believed a rebuke was too lenient and that King deserved to be censured.